Home - Coinspect Security

 Lock and Verify Your Dependencies

-Don’t trust semantic versioning for security.
+Semantic version ranges (^, ~) are convenient for feature upgrades—but dangerous for security.
 Always use lockfiles (package-lock.json, yarn.lock, pnpm-lock.yaml) to ensure you’re running the exact, vetted versions of your dependencies.
 This prevents unexpected upgrades from silently introducing malicious or unreviewed code.

 Prepare for Evolving Attacks